purplebricks/purplebricks.github.io/_posts/2014-11-28-kacpers-1st-blog.md

 # Kasper, this is markdown

-Markdown is a really simple way of spitting our html.
+Markdown... is a really simple way of spitting our html.
 It's supports inline code `this.ShowCode()` which is nice.

     var ShowCode = function() {
       console.log('ooh, some more code');